-Washington, D. C., April 10 th, 1896 sidering the way in which they have McKinley Rapublicans in congress would heretofore straddled the silver question, be difficult to find.
-They know that they fear that the top a about our financial difficulties, to throw stones.
-Quay having made a deal was McKin-The Republican party, as the author of ley are true, and yet they are not certhe baneful greenback legislation, as tain enough to try to act for the uselves law, and as wholly responsible for the because they thought the Qua.
-Plattmischievous Sherman Silver Purchasing Reed combine was strong enough to detion that they joined it.
-Now they are to make deals with McKinley for themthemselves as with the support of thusy and Platt McKinley's nomination would be assured and they would be left out in all of which is nuts for the Democratsnew tariff agitation betrays a fear on President Cleveland must find the nunerous attempts that are daily made by been put forth.
-Somebody will doubtess be able to say "I told you so," but will not be because they had advance he president is considering to determine ion to call for any action on his part.
+Washington, D. C., April 10 th, 1896. -A more uneasy crowd than the antisort of scheme down in Finda, and they fear that the representations Quay having made a deal wat a McKinley are true, and yet they are not cer tain enough to try to act for the uselves These men don't care a striv at ut the personality of the candida .
+All they want is to be with the winner.
+It was because they thought the Qua.
+Platt-Reed combine was strong enough to defeat McKinley and dictate the nominato make deals with McKinley for them-Platt are up to, and if it shall turn out that Quay and I'latt have gone over to McKinley they know that it will be too late for them to get any concessions for themselves as with the support of t uay and Platt McKinley's nomination would be assured and they would be left out in the cold for not having guessed right.
+All of which is nuts for the Democrats-President Cleveland must find the numerous attempts that are daily made by newspaper men anxious to earn their salaries to tell what he is going to do about those Cuban resolutions, sent to him this week, a source of constant amuseble for the president to do anything that will miss all the theories which have been put forth.
+Somebody will doubtless be able to say "I told you so," but it will not be because they had advance information.
+All that is known is that the president is considering to determine whether there is any thing in the situation to call for any action on his part.

-The opinion of one of Pennsylvania's ractical steel makers, who is at present n Washington, on McKinleyism is enitled to weight.
-This gentleman, Mr. James Andrews, of Allegheny, said: The necessity of a high protective tariff seems to have gone by, for in many lines we have reached a point of cheapness in production that approximates he cost of production in any of the European countries.
+The opinion of one of Pennsylvania's practical steel makers, who is at present n Washington, on McKinleyism is entitled to weight.
+This gentleman, Mr. lames Andrews, of Allegheny, said: The necessity of a high protective tariff seems to have gone by, for in many ines we have reached a point of cheapness in production that approximates the cost of production in any of the European countries.
 Take steel, for instance.
-I remember when, as an apprentice, I was employed in the first plant that smelted steel west of the Alleghenies and that it sold for 44 cents a pound, owing to the marvelous improvements in machinery and better transportation facilities.
-We have much the dvantage ef Eugland, for ores lie near the surface and can be mined at a trifling expense, whereas they have to go to great depths for their ores and fuel.
-We can bring the Lake Superior ores to W. T. Kersey, of this city, and his the smelters of Pennsylvania in vast friends are about to institute a search quantities, and water transportation is for him among the prisoners in the very low.
-Such natural advantages are Spanish prisons. not enjoyed by any competitor, and hence in the making of steel we stand on an equal footing with all the world.'
-According to Senator Smith, of N. J. the Democrats of that state have no candidate to urge before the Chicago convention, and are perfectly willing to support the man chosen by the convenon.
-Mr. Smith thinks the Democrats can carry the state this year if no mistake is made in the platform adopted at Chicago, no matter who heads the pres-
+I remember when, as an apprentice, I was employed in the first plant that smelted steel west of the Alleghenies and that it sold for 44 cents a bound.
+Now it is made for one cent a pound, owing to the marvelous improvements in machinery and better transportation facilities.
+We have much the advantage of Eugland, for ore- lie near the surface and can be mined at a trifling expense, whereas they have to go to great depths for their ores and fuel.
+We can bring the Lake Superior ores to very low.
+Such natural advantages are Spanish prisons. not enjoyed by any competitor, and hence in the making of steel we stand on an equal footing with all the world.

+According to Senator Smith, of N. J. the Democrats of that state have no candidate to urge before the Chicago convention, and are perfectly willing to upport the man chosen by the convention.
+Mr. Smith thinks the Democrats can carry the state this year if no mistake is made in the platform adopted at Chicago, no matter who heads the presidential ticket.